Cloudera Manager Primer

 - Internal consistency - All CDH components are matched so there isn't a danger of different parts coming from different versions of CDH.

-- Installation outside of
+- Installation outside of /usr - In some

-system packages.
+packages.
 In the past, these administrators had to fall back to CDH

 tarballs, which deprived them of a lot of infrastructure that packages